Overview

 - Remove barriers to small houses and cottages - support

-- Increase flexibility for accessory dwellings units (ADUs) - support
+- Increase flexibility for accessory dwelling units (ADUs) - support

 - Reserve higher density zones for higher density development – majority support